HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### New documentation about the types of Services used in DX

 === "Containers"
-    In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster The topic [Types of Services used in DX](../../get_started/plan_deployment/container_deployment/service_types.md) provides more information about these Services.
+    In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.
+The topic [Types of Services used in DX](../../get_started/plan_deployment/container_deployment/service_types.md) provides more information about these Services.

 ### Digital Asset Management - Indexing